 In "The Brothers Solomon" the brothers John and Dean decide that the only way to get their dad out of his coma is to provide him with a grandchild, they decide to prepare for this by playing with kids, a mother comes by and takes her girl away from them thinking them to be child molesters, they try to explain that they just wanted to play with her and get her some ice cream, the next day they attend a hearing for the misunderstanding and because they are so innocent from living in isolation they have no idea why they are there.

-In Kickin' It Old School Justin is adjusting to life in 2006 after waking up from a coma after 20 years, he goes to the mall to buy some toys he meets a young boy and asks what kind of toys and games he likes, he is trying to befriend the boy because he still has the mindset of a child, a security guard is watching and mistakes him for a pedophile, it doesn't help when he says lines like "You'll go in my foxhole and I'll go in your foxhole" (he was talking about playing army), and "I'll pull out my nightstick" (he was talking about playing cops and robbers), after he invites the boy over for a sleepover the guard then promptly tackles him.
+In Kickin' It Old School, Justin is adjusting to life in 2006 after waking up from a coma after 20 years.
+When he goes to the mall to buy some toys, he meets a young boy and asks what kind of toys and games he likes.
+He is trying to befriend the boy because he still has the mindset of a child.
+A security guard is watching and mistakes him for a pedophile; it doesn't help when he says lines like "You'll go in my foxhole and I'll go in your foxhole" (he was talking about playing army), and "I'll pull out my nightstick" (he was talking about playing cops and robbers).
+After he invites the boy over for a sleepover the guard then promptly tackles him.

 Happens to the protagonist in Truely Human.
 It doesn't end well.